We've independently reviewed this article to make sure it's as accurate as we can make it.

-If you smell or hear gas from your fridge, chances are the freezer is in defrost mode, which is completely normal.
-However, if the issue persists and your food is warm, there’s a good chance you have a Freon leak.
+If you smell or hear gas from your fridge, the freezer is probably in defrost mode, which is completely normal.
+However, if the issue persists and your food is warm, there’s a good chance you have a refrigerant leak.

-Keep reading to learn more about this and forget all about the issue!
+Keep reading to learn how to solve the issue!

 #1 Freezer Is in Defrost Mode